rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Title proper: <CITE>[...] modern minstrels</CITE>
 >Note on title: <CITE>Description based on an imperfect example; title torn, removing all lettering above lower portion of "modern".</CITE>

-### 0.5.6.4 Blank spaces
+### 0.5.35 Blank spaces intended for completion

-#### Blank Spaces Intended for Completion

-If transcribing text containing a blank space intended to be completed after the resource is issued, supply the word “blank” enclosed in square brackets.
+<a name="0.5.35.1">0.5.35.1</a> If transcribing text containing a blank space intended to be completed after the resource is issued, supply the word “blank” enclosed in square brackets.
 Make an explanatory note.

-If the blank has been completed in the item being described, indicate this in a [note on item](DCRMR/notes-on-items/Note-on-item), if considered important (see [8.20.X.X](/DCRMR/notes-on-items/Note-on-item/#8.20.X.X)).
+<a name="0.5.35.2">0.5.35.2</a> If the blank has been completed in the item being described, indicate this in a [note on item](DCRMR/notes-on-items/Note-on-item), if considered important (see [8.20.X.X](/DCRMR/notes-on-items/Note-on-item/#8.20.X.X)).

 >Example:
 >Title proper: <CITE>A catalogue of books, to be sold on [blank] the [blank] day of February, 1755 ...</CITE>